Kiss My Ass, I’m Going Dancing

 bubbles tumbling from his mouth and he is pounding the ice

-kicking and panicking and it’s all caged fear and fury and nothing budges
+kicking and panicking and it’s all caged fear and nothing moves

 and the princess is shrieking and the goblin hacks the horn from the unicorn